-Through the medium of becoming friends with 2 of the island’s residents (who incidentally had been living on Paxos for around 8 years when I first visited with my ex-boyfriend, A*), I was able to learn a little bit about the experience of living on an island which in many ways is very far removed from urbanisation, modernisation, and from services we take for granted in the little western bubble of our everyday life.
+Through the medium of becoming friends with 2 of the island’s residents (who incidentally had been living on Paxos for around 8 years when I first visited with my former boyfriend, Alec), I was able to learn a little bit about the experience of living on an island which in many ways is very far removed from urbanisation, modernisation, and from services we take for granted in the little western bubble of our everyday life.

 Paxos is so small that it’s not unusual to have any one of the island’s recognised beaches, to yourself – just outside the height of summer.
 What’s more, even in July and August, the majority of tourists visit Paxos on a day trip from Corfu, and don’t tend to venture much farther than Gaios – Paxos’ capital town.
 So the island’s other villages, Lakka and Longos – and all the other settlements in between – are wonderfully devoid of tourists.

 However the flip side of living on an island so small is that if you’re unlucky enough (although the concept in itself was very appealing to Alec’s mother), you can have a ride in a Chinook, because there is no hospital on Paxos; only a single Health Care Centre.
 So if you need urgent medical treatment, the American twin-engine helicopter will fly you over to the hospital in Corfu Town.